Sustainability

 Environmental

-• Achieve an average landfill waste diversion rate of 45%, to be monitored monthly in 2025;
+• Average landfill waste diversion rate of 50% (at least) to be monitored monthly;

-• Achieve the following Scope 1+2 (market based) Emissions Reduction Factors considering 2023 baseline of 53 tCO2eq:
+• Achieve the following Scope 1+2 (market based) Emissions Reduction Factors considering 2023 baseline (53 tCO2eq):

 • Roadmap to achieve the goal of net-zero carbon emissions by 2050: